Unitary Cuntz semigroups of ideals and quotients: Preliminaries

 Let $(S,\leq)$ be an ordered monoid.
 Recall the compact-containment relation defined in \autoref{dfn:llCU}.
-We say that $S$ is an abstract $\Cu^\sim$-semigroup if it satisfies the Cuntz axioms.
+We say that $S$ is a $\Cu^\sim$-semigroup if $S$ satisfies axioms (O1)-(O4) and $0\ll 0$.
 We emphasize that we do not require the monoid to be positively ordered.
 A \emph{$\Cu^\sim$-morphism} between two $\Cu^\sim$-semigroups $S,T$ is an ordered monoid morphism that preserves the compact-containment relation and suprema of increasing sequences.

-The \emph{unitary Cuntz category}, written $\Cu^\sim$ is the subcategory of $\CatoM$ whose objects are $\Cu^\sim$-semigroups and morphisms are $\Cu^\sim$-morphisms.
-Actually, as shown in \cite[Corollary 3.21]{C20one}, the functor $\Cu_1$ from the category $\CatCa$ to $\Cu$ is arbitrarily continuous. \end{prg}
+The category of abstract unitary Cuntz semigroups, written $\Cu^\sim$, is the subcategory of $\CatoM$ whose objects are $\Cu^\sim$-semigroups and morphisms are $\Cu^\sim$-morphisms.
+Actually, as shown in \cite[Corollary 3.21]{C20one}, the functor $\Cu_1$ from the category $\CatCa_{\sr1}$ to the category $\Cu^\sim$ is arbitrarily continuous. \end{prg}